Spencer Fox Eccles: Treasures of the Transcontinental Railroad

-Celebrate the 150th Anniversary in your community.
-We anticipate more than 150 events and activities will occur throughout the state in 2019.
+2019 is the “Year of the Train” and we anticipate more than 150 events and activities will occur throughout the state.
 Find an event and connect with those celebrating the 150th anniversary of the Transcontinental Railroad.
 There is still time to become a Spike 150 Partner and submit your event or activity.

 2019 NMRA Convention and Train Show The National Train Show® was established in 1988 by the National Model Railroad Association as a nationally sponsored combined industry trade show and public train show to promote the hobby of model railroading.
 The 2019 National Train Show is held in conjunction with the national convention of the NMRA in Salt Lake City, UT.
 It will be held in the Mountain America Exposition Center (formerly known as Southtowne Expo Center) in Sandy, UT.
 Read More